PoPGRI/Race/pages/pages-root-folder/index.md

 ### [GRAIC '22 Call for Participation](https://popgri.github.io/Race/assets/CFP2022.pdf)

-## Description

-_Generalized RAcing Intelligence Competition (GRAIC)_ is a simulated vehicle race affiliated with [CPS-IOT Week 2022](https://cpsiotweek.neslab.it/).
+_Generalized RAcing Intelligence Competition (GRAIC)_ is a simulated vehicle race.
+The most recent version of the competition was co-located with [CPS-IOT Week 2022](https://cpsiotweek.neslab.it/).
 GRAIC aims to bring together researchers in AI, planning, synthesis, and control to create a platform for comparing different algorithms for controlling vehicles in dynamic and uncertain environments.
 We hope that it will also be fun.

 **GRAIC '22 vs. GRAIC '21**
 This year, we hope to improve GRAIC to encourage wider participation.